Jackwin/ms7035/docs/user-guide.md

 #### FPGA

 The Zynq7035 family is based on the Xilinx SoC architecture, a heterogeneous system containing an ARM A9 processor and the Kinex-7 equivalent FPGA logics.
-High speed buses bridge the communication between these two parts, such as 4 general-purpose AXI ports and 4 high-speed AXI ports， shown in figure-1.
+High speed buses bridge the communication between these two parts, such as 4 general-purpose AXI ports and 4 high-speed AXI ports，shown in figure-1.

 <center><img src="./pics/zynq-mp-core-dual.png" style="zoom: 50%;" /></center>
 <center>Figure-1 Zynq SOC block diagram</center>